Transforming First Nation Education

 A child ice fishing on a frozen lake as part of a traditional outdoor learning activity.

 The FNWSC participates in a Joint Education Technical Table (JETT) with the Government of Canada.
-The purpose is to come to an agreement on new First Nation education policy grounded in treaty and inherent rights and the UN Declaration on the Rights of Indigenous Peoples (UNDRIP)
+We aim to come to an agreement on new First Nation education policy that recognizes First Nation jurisdiction and governance and is grounded in treaty and inherent rights and the UN Declaration on the Rights of Indigenous Peoples (UNDRIP)

 Wiikwemkoong students and teacher wearing orange shirts in recognition of Every Child Matters.

-We are Indigenous education advocates.
-Through letter-writing, political advocacy, media interviews, Op-Eds and partnerships with academic institutes and human-rights groups, we challenge outdated federal policy and demand a shift toward fully resourced, self-determined education systems.
+We are First Nation education advocates.
+Through letter-writing, political advocacy, media interviews, Op-Eds and partnerships with academic institutes and human-rights groups, we challenge outdated federal policy and demand a shift toward fully self-governed education systems.

 Students travel by boat through marshland for a land-based education program in Bkejwanong Territory.

-We are developing a new First Nation education funding model to meet unique needs and priorities of each community.
-Our “funding parity plus” model includes resources to build local Indigenous curriculum, culture-based programming and adequate infrastructure for schooling, including on-reserve schools.
+We have developed a new First Nation education funding model to meet unique needs of each community.
+Our “funding parity plus” model includes resources to build local curriculum, language-first programming and adequate infrastructure for schooling, including on-reserve schools.

 Students running together during a community track and field day.